togawa28/mousestyles/doc/source/report/classification.rst

 to analyze mouse behaviors.
 Though these mice had inherent strain labels, the clusters may not follow the strain labels because genetical differences are not fully capturing the behavioral differences.
-Moreover, determining the best number of clusters is the key assessing the performance of a clustering model.
-Notice that the best number of clusters are neither necessarily equaling to 16 nor the same across different clustering methods.
+Moreover, determining the best number of clusters is key in assessing the performance of a clustering model.
+Notice that the best number of clusters are neither necessarily equal to 16 nor the same across different clustering methods.
 Criterion like silhouette scores would be evaluated to choose the best number of clusters.